JuliaPy/PyCall.jl/README.md

   must specify this manually, which leads to better compiled code but is inconvenient).

-* More error checking and conversion of Python exceptions to Julia exceptions.

 * Conversions for many more types (set, range, xrange, etc.).
 Callback functions.